• Skip to primary navigation

 In every scene, your character has a goal.
 Physical obstacles can be a great way to derail the protagonist’s progress or cause painful delays.

-Whether the hero or heroine is stopped short by a locked door, missing car keys, a washed out bridge, or a forest fire caused by a lightning strike, roadblocks force detours.
-This challenge can showcase their creative problem solving and adaptability, as well as test their resolve.
+Whether the hero or heroine is stopped short by a locked door, missing car keys, a washed-out bridge, or a forest fire caused by a lightning strike, roadblocks force detours.
+This challenge can showcase their creative problem-solving and adaptability, as well as test their resolve.

-People and Obligations
+People and Responsibilities

 The Little Things